Above photo credit: Lacey Terrell, behind the scenes of Hillbilly Elegy, summer 2019.

 Her earliest opportunities as a motion picture costume designer were found in the arena of non-fiction storytelling, wherein she created period costumes for the examinations of various historical figures in the PBS productions, The War That Made America, Nova, and American Experience.

 It was through her steadfast work on these and a number of independent films which were shot in and around Boston, Massachusetts that Johnson came to the attention of director Peter Berg when he was searching for a costume designer for his retelling of the events surrounding the 2013 Boston Marathon bombing, Patriots Day, starring Mark Wahlberg.
 This opportunity led to a collaboration with Berg and Wahlberg that would be revisited with Mile 22 (STX Entertainment) and Spenser Confidential (Netflix).

 Having earned her MFA in Costume Design & Fashion History from West Virginia University in the heart of Appalachia, Johnson was elated when chosen by director Ron Howard to design the costumes for his film adaptation of J. D. Vance’s autobiographical, best-selling memoir, Hillbilly Elegy.

-When the recent novel coronavirus pandemic paralyzed the motion picture industry, Johnson put her skills to good use by making thousands of masks for healthcare workers, hospitals, and other organizations in the Boston area and nationwide.
+When the novel coronavirus pandemic incapacitated the motion picture industry in March 2020, Johnson put her skills to good use by making thousands of masks for healthcare workers, hospitals, and other organizations in the Boston area and nationwide.

 When not designing costumes, Virginia explores the intersection of feminism and craft.
 Virginia opened a fabric and fibers studio in Cambridge, Massachusetts in 2011 where people can learn to sew, knit, crochet, embroider, and quilt.
 You can read about Virginia's relationship to craft in Jen Hewett's 2021 book, This Long Thread: Women of Color on Craft, Community and Connection.